AdriMark/markcraft/README.md

 # markcraft
-Github Pages website for Markcraft.org!
+Github pages for the MarkCraft Website!\
-I really have no clue what im doing here
+I have never worked with css or html before this so excuse poor coding.
+Why are you even here?